 Any applicant interested in doctoral studies within the structured doctoral programme “Ecology and Environmental Research” PEER must submit an application.
 New doctoral students usually enter PEER shortly before or at the same time as the start of the studies for his/her doctoral thesis.
 Direct “fast track” admission after two semesters study in a master´s programme is also possible.
+A "guidance for doctoral research" provides a structured overview.

-One prerequisite for acceptance into PEER is the commitment of a professor to supervise the applicant.Two further mentors co-superviseing the doctoral candidate need to be arranged before the applicant is allowed to join PEER.The primary supervisor and the two mentors form the mentoring committee accompanying the candidate during his/her doctoral studies.
+One prerequisite for acceptance into PEER is the commitment of a professor to supervise the applicant.Two further mentors co-supervising the doctoral candidate need to be arranged before the applicant is allowed to join PEER.The primary supervisor and the two mentors form the mentoring committee accompanying the candidate during his/her doctoral studies.

 To carry out his/her doctoral studies in the structured doctoral programme PEER, the candidate must submit a formal application for admission to a structured doctoral programme and the BayNAT Graduate Schoo, and must be accepted as a doctoral candidate.